EldritchCafe/website/src/pages/moderation-guidelines.md

     * Traumatic or otherwise negative experience with a topic
     * Lack of direct knowledge of culture, events, or other context critical to understanding an issue
     * etc.
-* Moderators should not subtoot or otherwise post about moderation work, particularly specific reports and incidents that are undergoing or have undergone moderation.
-Venting should preferably happen in private.
+* Moderators should exercise caution and restraint when posting publicly about moderation work to ensure sensitive details, such as report contents, are treated with all necessary safety and privacy considerations.
+Publicly addressing grievances if a moderator feels other means are exhausted or not viable is expressly not prohibited or discouraged.

 # Communication